rmalldt/py-scripts/02_generators-decorators/notes.md

 ### Iterable

 An object that can be looped over.
 It's anything we can put in the right side of the `in` keword in a `for` loop.
-E.g., lists, tuples, strings, dictionaries, sets, files, and range objects
+E.g., strings, lists, tuples, range, sets, dictionaries and files objects.

 - An object is considered **iterable** if it implements the `__iter__()` special method.